mjmillerlab/Biol4983/README.md

 There will be two rounds of show and tell a pathogen for each weekly meeting between week 3 and week 13.
 During week 14, there will be three rounds.
 I will demonstrate a Show and Tell A Pathogen during week 2.

 ### Weekly Journal Paper Discussion
 Between weeks 2 and 13, we will discuss a series of peer-reviewed scientific articles that center on a major conceptual theme in disease ecology.
 For each week, I have assigned a series of principle readings.
 All students are required to read these articles.
+Two

 ## Grading
 You will be award points in the following manner.